-Community Health Survey data revealed that 18% of Stephens County residents believe teen pregnancy is a major health risk.
+Community Health Survey data revealed that 11.9% of Stephens County residents believe teen pregnancy is a major health risk.
 20

-- In 2011, Stephens County had 142 reported cases of chlamydia. - In 2011, Stephens County had 22 reported cases of gonorrhea. - In 2011, Stephens County had no reported cases of syphilis 1 - 50% of youths in Oklahoma reported having had sexual intercourse in 2011, while 17% reported having had four or more partners during their lifetime. - Nearly half of sexually active youths in Oklahoma reported that they had not used a condom during their most recent sexual intercourse.
-18 - In 2011, the birth rate for teens age 15-17 increased by 39% in Stephens County. - Overall, Stephens County received a grade of "C" for teen fertility issues.
+- In 2011, Stephens County had 142 reported cases of chlamydia. - In 2011, Stephens County had 22 reported cases of gonorrhea. - In 2011, Stephens County had no reported cases of syphilis 1 - 50% of youths in Oklahoma reported having had sexual intercourse in 2011, while 17% reported having had four or more partners during their lifetime. - Nearly half of sexually active youths in Oklahoma reported that they had not used a condom during their most recent sexual intercourse. - In 2014, the birth rate for teens age 15-17 increased from 22.4 to 23.9 in Stephens County.
+14 - Overall, Stephens County received a grade of "F" for teen fertility issues.